Era of Thieving Generals

 by Chin Ce

-Nigeria before the thieving heads, prior to the civil war of 1967-70, was running a balanced tripod of sprawling northern, eastern and western regions.
+Nigeria before the thieving era, prior to the civil war of 1967-70, was running a balanced tripod of sprawling northern, eastern and western regions.
 Healthy competition in education and agriculture insured regional advancements within a high degree of independent resource control.

 After the war, oil exportation began and this man felt money was not the problem with Nigeria but how to spend it.
 Consequently the general ran a mendacious military, a slew of corrupt bureaucrats and an injudicious government that neglected agriculture.